GarrettLockhart/random-password-gen/README.md

 <h3 align="center">Random Password Generator</h3>

   <p align="center">
-    A simple Random password generator, which gives a password with the users specification.
+    A simple Random password generator, which gives a password with the users specification, started with minimal source code and did the majority of the logic.
     <br />
     <br />
     <br />